The actual problem with weeknight dinners

 - Tofu, tempeh, or lentils for plant-forward nights

-Examples that tend to go over well:
+Colors that tend to go over well in the families I work with:

 - Roasted carrots, broccoli, or green beans with olive oil and salt